Survivor 44: Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.

 Contestants

+Cast of Survivor 44.
+Eventual winner Yam Yam Arocho among the right group (original Tika) at its second right.

 The cast was announced on January 31, 2023, and consists of 18 new players divided into three tribes: Ratu, Soka, and Tika.
 The name of the merged tribe is Va Va, a name coined by contestant and eventual season winner Yamil "Yam Yam" Arocho from the Fijian term va, meaning "four" (Va Va being 4-4, as is Survivor 44).
 The cast included former Seattle Seahawks fullback Brandon Cottom.